joseasoler/imogrify/README.md

 * **[libspng](https://libspng.org)**: libspng (simple png) is a C library for reading and writing Portable Network Graphics (PNG) format files with a focus on security and ease of use.

 * **[lodepng](https://lodev.org/lodepng)**: LodePNG is a PNG image decoder and encoder, all in one, no dependency or linkage to zlib or libpng required.

-#### Included dependencies

-The following dependencies are included in the imogrify code base.
-Each one of them has its own COPYING or LICENSE file.

-* **[tl-expected](https://github.com/TartanLlama/expected):** Single header implementation of `std::expected` with functional-style extensions.

 ### CMake options